discord-modmail/modmail/CONTRIBUTING.md

 - Open an Issue at [discord-modmail/modmail/issues](https://github.com/discord-modmail/modmail/issues)
 - Explain the problem and include additional details to help maintainers reproduce the problem:
   - **Use a clear and descriptive title** for the issue to identify the problem.
   - **Describe the exact steps which reproduce the problem** in as many details as possible.
-When listing steps, **don't just say what you did, but explain how you did it**.
+When listing steps, **don't just say what you did but explain how you did it**.
   - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/paste-able snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
   - **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
   - **Explain which behaviour you expected to see instead and why.**
   - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) on Linux (ofcourse there are plenty more).
+You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) on Linux (of course there are plenty more).

 ## Request a Feature